What Is Product Liability?

 Common Defenses to Product Liability Claims

-Another defense a manufacturer might raise is that the plaintiff substantially altered the product after it left the manufacturer's control, and this alteration caused the plaintiff's injury.
-A related defense is that the plaintiff misused the product in an unforeseeable way and that his/her misuse of the product cause the injuries alleged.
+Another defense a manufacturer might raise is that the plaintiff substantially altered the product after it left the manufacturer's control, which caused the plaintiff's injury.
+A related defense is that the plaintiff misused the product unforeseeably and that their misuse of the product caused the alleged injuries.

 Product liability actions are quite complex, and establishing legal fault often requires the assistance and testimony of experts.
-Additionally, every state has its own laws and specific statutes that will affect product liability action.
+Additionally, state legislatures have crafted laws and statutes that will affect your product liability action.

-If you or a loved one has suffered an injury caused by a potentially defective product, an experienced product liability attorney will be able to answer your questions and protect your interests.
-Learn more about state-specific laws on our products liability legal answers page.
+If you or a loved one has suffered an injury caused by a potentially defective product, an experienced product liability attorney can answer your questions and protect your interests.
+Learn more about state-specific laws and how much time you have to file a lawsuit on our statute of limitations by state page.